JanaShenLab/mOR_fentanyls/Metadynamics/Readme.md

-The simulation_files folder contains the inputs for metadynamics simulations with NAMD2.
+The simulation_files folder contains the inputs and configurational files for metadynamics simulations with NAMD2.
 The Postprocessing_PLUMED contains the post-processing analysis scripts and inputs with PLUMED for calculations of biases from trajectories and free energy profile reconstruction.